Knowledge bank

 Collage of images illustrating prostitution

-The consequences are extensive: many suffer from PTSD, depression, self-harming behavior, chronic pain, and recurring violence.
-For those who are documented in pornography, the damage is often permanent because the material continues to circulate.
-Sweden's sex purchase law is based on the understanding that prostitution is not a job but a form of sexual exploitation.
-Therefore, it is the buyer who is criminalized, not the seller.
-The law has reduced street prostitution and made Sweden less attractive for human trafficking, and has recently been strengthened to also cover certain forms of remote sex purchases.
-Leaving prostitution is a demanding process that involves regaining dignity, building trust, processing trauma, and creating new conditions for livelihood and community.Talita supports women who want to leave prostitution, pornography, and human trafficking.
+Sweden’s sex purchase law is based on the understanding that prostitution is not work but a form of sexual exploitation.
+Therefore, the buyer is criminalized, not the seller.
+The law has reduced street prostitution, made Sweden less attractive for human trafficking, and—not least—had a normative effect.
+The law has recently been strengthened to also cover certain sex purchases that take place remotely.

 Collage of images illustrating pornography